bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

 The [Pearson correlation coefficient](https://www.scribbr.com/statistics/pearson-correlation-coefficient/) score is worse for the test data than for the train data.
 This is expected because the test data is new to the model.
 Nevertheless, the magnitude being greater than 0.5 indicates a strong, positive correlation between predicted and measured lipophilicity.

-One contributing factor might be that our train set may not have molecules similar enough to those in the test set.
+One contributing factor for the lower coefficient in the test set might be that our train set may not have molecules similar enough to those in the test set.
 Recall that we [split by scaffold](https://deepchem.readthedocs.io/en/latest/api_reference/splitters.html#scaffoldsplitter), so it's possible that such splitting led to compounds in the test set that have scaffolds significantly different from those in the train set.

 Adding compounds to the dataset so that there is less "scaffold distance" (difference in scaffold structure) between groups of compounds might help.
 To take a simple hypothetical example, if we had a dataset with compounds containing fused rings, with many two-ring compounds and few four-ring compounds, scaffold splitting might put all the two-ring compounds in the train set and all the four-ring compounds in the test set.
 We expect that would lead to poor predictions on the test set.
 We would want to augment the dataset by adding compounds containing three fused rings.